![]() |

 Reruns of I Love Lucy ran under this title during the summer of 1955 - on Sunday nights, obviously.
 Lucy was the number-one show in the nation that year, so it was a natural for the fledgeling CBS television network to devote two nights a week to it's biggest hit.
 Here is the end theme for The Sunday Lucy Show.

-THE LUCY SHOW During the six-year run of The Lucy Show (1962-1968), the series had five completely different opening themes.
+During the six-year run of The Lucy Show (1962-1968), the series had five completely different opening themes.
 When the Nickelodeon network reran the show in the late-eighties and early-nineties, the various themes were replaced entirely with the more familiar 'kaleidoscope' opening.
-The strange repackaging for the reruns on Nick were the result of The Lucy Show's first reruns on CBS daytime in 1968 before they were syndicated.
-(I Love Lucy daytime reruns ended in 1967 when that series entered the syndication market).
-It

 was obviously a very hasty job and when Nick got the rerun rights, Paramount